habitat-sh/on-prem-builder/docs-chef-io/content/troubleshooting.md

 ### Error "sorry, too many clients already"

-If the hab services don't come up as expected, use `journalctl -fu hab-sup` to check the service logs (also see below for turning on Debug Logging).
+If the Habitat services don't come up as expected, use `journalctl -fu hab-sup` to check the service logs (also see below for turning on Debug Logging).

 If you see a Postgresql error "sorry, too many clients already", you may need to increase the number of configured connections to the database.

-In order to do that, run the following:
+To do that, run the following:

 `echo 'max_connections=200' | hab config apply "builder-datastore.default" $(date +%s)`